Loading baby in 1,2,3,…9 months!

 A famous Chinese proverb quotes that ‘there is only one pretty child in the world, and every mother has it.’

 It is true for all pregnant women and their babies.
 But a beautiful pregnancy is a result of a healthy one.
 To have a healthful gestation, first-trimester care is of top-most priority.
-The above article is your ultimate guide for information on the first trimester.
+The above article is your ultimate guide for information on the first trimester of pregnancy.

 Watch out for this space at Ladies and Babies, where we will talk about the second trimester in the next part.